 Fanatec Podium Wheel Base DD1 vs DD2 – Which Should You Buy?

 It was an exciting day when both the Fanatec Podium direct drive wheel bases turned up on our door.
-Even though we already own the Fanatec Podium Racing Wheel F1 for PS4, we hadn’t ever had the opportunity to directly compare both the DD1 vs DD2 wheel bases side by side.
+Even though we already own the Fanatec Podium Racing Wheel F1 for PS4 and PS5, we hadn’t ever had the opportunity to directly compare both the DD1 vs DD2 wheel bases side by side.

 For those new to direct drive racing wheels, what exactly is the Fanatec Podium DD racing wheel range?

 The Podium range is the first direct drive product range by German sim racing giants Fanatec.
 The direct drive technology in these sim racing wheels is the pinnacle of force feedback technology.
 Direct drive wheels mount the steering wheel directly to a large motor, which sends force feedback directly in to the players hands.

 One of the main appeals of a direct drive wheel when compared to a belt driven racing wheel, is the strength of the force feedback.
 Direct drive wheel bases can output 3-6 times stronger force feedback than belt driven wheels.
 This means the force feedback that you feel in the wheel will be much stronger.
 Outputting stronger force feedback gives a more realistic level of immersion, making driving feel much more like in a real race car.

 Not only are direct drive wheel bases much stronger, the other main appeal is the much improved force feedback quality.
 In a direct drive wheel base, the steering wheel is mounted directly to the motor that produces the force feedback.
 This is much better than other racing wheels which link the motor and steering wheel via a belt or gears.

 Due to the motor being directly mounted to the steering shaft, there is no loss in force feedback quality.
 This setup produces much more detailed feedback which can be felt through the steering wheel.